-- (a) discontinue a program or course, or - (b) implement technological change in the workplace or - (c) curtail teaching in a specific area of study or by reason of
+- (a) discontinue a program or course, or

+- (b) implement technological change in the workplace or

+- (c) curtail teaching in a specific area of study

+- (d) or by reason of

-- (i) low enrolment, or - (ii) budgetary restrictions.
+- (i) low enrolment, or

+- (ii) budgetary restrictions.

 The College will determine which courses/programs/services will be discontinued within a given discipline/program/service group.
+When a reduction is required, the Association will be notified and the Joint Labour Management Committee will be convened pursuant to Article 5.2.